-For engineering management of the IBM Stretch supercomputer, and of the Solid Logic Technology used in the IBM System/360, which revolutionized the computer industry.
+For engineering management of the IBM Stretch supercomputer, and of the Solid Logic Technology used in the IBM System/360 that revolutionized the computer industry.

 Erich Bloch was born in Sulzburg, Germany, in 1925 and holds a B.S. in electrical engineering from the University of Buffalo (1952).
 He also studied at the Swiss Federal Institute of Technology (eth-Zurich).